malak-wahyb1/markdown-cv/markdown.md

 > ### About me
  ```
- I am a Fullstack developers, my sign is that I am committed to completing the task to the best of my ability.
+ I am a Fullstack developer, my sign is that I am committed to completing the task to the best of my ability.
  My goal is to put my previously gained and developed talents from my academic and social experiences into practice.
 ```